Springer 3 HRs, Verlander 20th win, Astros clinch AL West

+And amid the celebration of clinching their third straight AL West title, they already were thinking ahead to what they might achieve in October.

+“You can’t ever take the first goal for granted,” Verlander said.
+“I know everybody says we’re going to win the World Series, but you can’t do that without this first.
+So, step one complete.
+Now we have the divisional round coming up and we’ll … prepare for that and try to win 11 games.”

-HOUSTON (AP) — George Springer hit a career-high three homers, Justin Verlander posted his MLB-leading 20th win and the Houston Astros clinched their third straight AL West title in grand fashion, routing the Los Angeles Angels 13-5 on Sunday.
+Springer hit a career-high three homers, Verlander posted his MLB-leading 20th win and the Astros secured the division crown in grand fashion, routing the Los Angeles Angels 13-5.

 A crowd at Minute Maid Park that was cheering from Verlander’s first pitch got even louder as Springer homered three times in the first four innings.
 The Astros kept breaking away and improved to 102-54, a half-game ahead of the New York Yankees for the best record in the majors.